domtriola/space-typer/docs/README.md

 ## Minimum Viable Product

-SpaceTyper is a TypeRacer inspired typing app.
-SpaceTyper is a typing game where the first player to finish typing a provided quote wins.
+SpaceTyper is a TypeRacer inspired typing app, where the first player to finish typing a provided quote wins.
 The minimum viable product is outlined below:

 - [x] [Hosting on Heroku][live]
 - [ ] [Production README](../README.md)